 USING SOUND TO VERIFY QUALITY

-Urick Foundry, a manufacturer of complex ductile iron castings, found that RAM (Resonant Acoustic Method) NDT (Nondestructive testing) from The Modal Shop offers advantages over alternative quality testing methods.
-Since 2005, Urick has been using state-of-the-art RAM NDT technology to completely and reliably test each casting they produce.
+Urick Foundry, a manufacturer of complex ductile iron castings, found that NDT-RAM (Non-Destructive Testing Resonant Acoustic Method) from The Modal Shop offers advantages over alternative quality testing methods.
+Since 2005, Urick has been using state-of-the-art NDT-RAM technology to completely and reliably test each casting they produce.

 “We have 14 NDT-RAM units now at each of our production stations doing 100% inspection on the ductile iron parts we manufacture.
 The setups are consistent and easy to operate.
 They all network to a central database for excellent product control,” says Foundry Director Dan Mayton.

 Urick made the decision to test 100% of their ductile iron castings years ago.
 Supplying a diverse set of industries, including railroad, heavy truck, hand tools, and construction equipment makes it essential for them to objectively test all ductile castings prior to shipment.
 Urick’s castings hold down subway tracks all over the world, are part of motor mounts for 18-wheelers, locomotives and rail cars, bridges, exercise equipment, and have countless other uses.

 Urick specializes in high quality production of engineered ductile iron castings.
 Urick is very proud of its competitive costs, especially given its rapid turnaround and 100% product testing.